JeroenVdb/homebridge-daikin-cloud/README.md

 - We poll for new data every 15 minutes by default (set via `updateIntervalInMinutes` config parameter)
 - When you do an update (for example set the target temperature) we'll do a force update so the new status is represented correctly

+### Access token or Refresh token is revoked

+If something is wrong with your access of refresh token you will need to authorise again.
+You can do this by deleting the `. daikin-controller-cloud-tokenset` file from your Homebridge storage directory, you can find this path in the Homebridge UI System Information widget.

 ## Config

 Add config object to the platform array in your Homebridge `config.json`.